PierreBarrat/TreeTools.jl/docs/src/basic_concepts.md

 !!! warning "Node labels"
 	TreeTools generally uses the label of nodes as an identifier.
 This is visible in the `Tree` structure which uses node labels for indexing.
 Another example is the equality between `TreeNode` objects `n1 == n2`, which simply falls back to `label(n1) == label(n2)`.
 For this reason, it is **strongly discouraged** to directly change the label of a node, *e.g.* by doing something like `n.label = mylabel`.
 A function `label!` is provided for that, called like this: `label!(tree, n, mylabel)`.
+This makes sure that the struct `tree` is informed about the label change.

 !!! danger "Loops in the tree"
 	TreeTools does not actively enforce the fact that trees do not have loops.
-That is, if you try hard enough, you can perfectly create a state where *e.g.* a node is its own ancestor.
-This will of course result in many of TreeTools functions to fail badly.
-Reaching such a state should not be possible using only API functions (at least I hope :-D).
+That is, if you try to, you can perfectly create a state where *e.g.* a node is its own ancestor.
+This will of course result in a lot of issues.
+I'd like to enforce the absence of loops at some point, but for now it's up to the user to be careful.

 The illustration below is a summary of the `TreeNode` object.
 ![TreeNode_illustration](../TreeNode_illustration.png)